How to Teach Large Multimodal Models New Skills: Results

+\Cref{fig:drift_on_counting} shows that the likelihood of outputting numeric tokens for a captioning task is highly correlated with forgetting (Spearman $\rho=0.84$; Appendix~\ref{sec:counting-bias}), over training steps and across methods.
+We further show the forgetting effect is also reversible with subsequent fine-tuning (Appendix~\ref{sec:output-dist-dynamics}, Fig.~\ref{fig:recovery_probe}), and layer-wise analysis attributes most of the induced logit shift to MLP blocks (Fig.~\ref{fig:layer_contribution_to_shift} in Appendix).
+These results support the hypothesis that response bias is a dominant cause of forgetting.

-Fig.~\ref{fig:counting_caption_viz} contrasts the output on counting and captioning tasks for models that have tuned MLP or SA Proj weights for 1K steps on PixmoCount.
-Both answer counting questions correctly, but the model with SA Proj tuning retains detailed captioning ability, while the MLP tuning leads to reframing captioning as counting statements, such as ``There are 2 photos in the photo'' (third row).
+\paragraph{Qualitative results on counting and captioning.} ~\Cref{fig:counting_caption_viz} contrasts the output on counting and captioning tasks for models that have tuned MLP or SA Proj weights for 1K steps on PixmoCount.
+Both answer counting questions correctly, but the model with SA Proj tuning retains detailed captioning ability, while the MLP tuning leads to reframing captioning as counting statements, such as ``There are 2 photos in the photo'' (second row).
 This pattern suggests that MLP tuning does not erase visual understanding (objects and relations are still recognized) but biases the output distribution.